zettajs/zettajs.github.io/projects/_posts/2014-10-13-Hello-World.md

 ## Write the Dusk to Dawn Light App Code

-1. Create an apps directory under in the `zetta-hello-world` directory.
+1. Create an `apps` directory in the `zetta-hello-world` directory.

    ```bash
    mkdir apps